Why paint with watercolours when you can paint with antibiotics?

 “When I look at the plates, it is as if I am looking at small pieces of art,” explains Zacharia.
 “The colonies secrete the striking blue pigment into the surrounding media, giving the solid agar a ‘stained glass’ appearance.”

 Zacharia isn’t the only person using S. coelicolor for art.
-Since starting her Actino Art, she has discovered one researcher who paints the bacterium directly onto agar plates, and a designer, Natsai Audrey Chieza, who uses actinorhodin as a natural dye for textiles.
+Since starting her Actino Art, she has discovered one researcher who paints the bacterium directly onto agar plates and a designer who uses actinorhodin as a natural dye for textiles.

 Zacharia’s technique, however, is unique; she paints with concentrated pigment directly from S. coelicolor actinorhodin droplets.

-Furthermore, each of her paintings is different, depending on how much pigment she can retrieve from the bacterial colonies she’s using.
-After collecting the pigmented droplets, she adds a small amount of water to allow the paint to glide more easily onto paper, but is careful not to dilute the colour.
+Furthermore, each of her paintings is different depending on how much pigment she can retrieve from the bacterial colonies she’s using.
+After collecting the pigmented droplets, she adds a small amount of water to allow the paint to glide more easily on paper, but she is careful to not dilute the colour.